PrestaShop/prestashop.github.io/news/_posts/2015-10-01-starter-theme-news.markdown

 ### Deprecations

-As for any major release, some features are planned for deprecation.
+As expected with major releases, some features will no longer be supported or available in 1.7

 #### Mobile theme

-The Starter Theme will be considered responsive by default, so the mobile theme feature has been <a href="https://github.com/PrestaShop/PrestaShop/pull/3931">deprecated</a>.
+The Starter Theme will be considered responsive by default, so the mobile theme feature has been <a href="https://github.com/PrestaShop/PrestaShop/pull/3931">removed</a>.

 #### Live edit

-As the new Starter Theme will be more frontend developer oriented, the Live Edit feature will be dropped.
+As the new Starter Theme will be more frontend developer oriented, the _Live Edit_ feature will be dropped.
+Plus, the PrestaShop product team is currently working on a brand new theme builder!

 #### Scenes

-Scenes will be now fully deprecated in the next major version.
+Scenes will be removed in the next major version.

+Some more features may be added to this list as the project evolves.
+Keep an eye on Build :)

+And remember, it's still time to get involved and contribute.
+Join the party on the [Trello board](https://trello.com/b/FPwYidfj/prestashop-startertheme) and [Gitter](https://gitter.im/PrestaShop/StarterTheme)!